ARM-software/Tool-Solutions/mlops-cloud/README.md

 <a name="vnc"></a>
 ### 2.6.
 [Optional] Enable Virtual Network Computing (VNC)

+VNC is a protocol to enable remote desktop.
+The instruction below will securely enable VNC through a SSH tunnel.

 In the AMI terminal:

-1. Enable VNC password
+1. Enable VNC password (no need to enter a view-only password)

     `vncpasswd`

-2. Start VNC server
+2. Start the VNC server for the session

     `sudo systemctl start vncserver@1.service`

+    To restart the VNC server after reboot

+    `sudo systemctl enable vncserver@1.service`

 On your local machine:

 3. Forward port 5901 on local machine​.
-On Linux or MacOS:
+On Linux, MacOS or [Windows Powershell](https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/):

     `ssh -I <key.pem> -N –L 5901:localhost:5901 ubuntu@<AMI_IP_addr>​`